ShanshanLi-cobo/cobo-waas2-java-sdk/docs/WalletsApi.md

 List UTXOs

-The operation retrieves a list of unspent transaction outputs (UTXOs) for a specified wallet and token.  &lt;Note&gt;This operation is applicable to MPC Wallets and Custodial Wallets (Web3 Wallets) only.&lt;/Note&gt;
+The operation retrieves a list of unspent transaction outputs (UTXOs) for a specified wallet and token.  &lt;Note&gt;This operation is applicable to MPC and Custodial Web3 Wallets.&lt;/Note&gt;

 ### Example
 ```java